Saltside/thrifter/README.md

 ### Extensions

 Extensions add functionality to the client itself.
-They do not effect the request/response cycle in anyway. `Thrifter` includes a few extensions by default.
+They do not affect the request/response cycle in anyway. `Thrifter` includes a few extensions by default.
 This section covers each included extension.